 False accusations / wrongful arrest

-Depending on the type of theft that occurs, it could be very easy for someone to accuse another person falsely of financial elder abuse.
+Depending on the type of theft that occurs, it could be very easy for someone to falsely accuse another person of being a financial elder abuser.

 Perhaps you are the elder’s caregiver and a jealous family member accuses you of stealing property or money because he/she is angry that the elder is giving you gifts or including you in a will.